-The Department of Chemistry at the University of Central Florida (UCF) invites applications for a 12-month, non-tenure earning instrument specialist (a faculty level position) anticipated to begin as early as January 2020.
+The Department of Chemistry at the University of Central Florida (UCF) invites applications for a 12-month, non-tenure earning faculty level position as assistant in Chemistry (internal title of instrument specialist), anticipated to begin as early as October 2021.

 Minimum Qualifications: A B.S., M.S., or Ph.D. in chemistry or a closely related field from an accredited institution by time of hire is required.
 In addition, the successful applicant must have at least 5 years of experience operating and maintaining chromatography instrumentation.

 Preferred Qualifications: Preference will be given to candidates with a significant breadth of experience with chemical instrumentation, particularly chromatography instrumentation.